Willamina School District

-The Willamina School District (WSD) is a school district in Yamhill County, Oregon which provides K-12 education for the communities of Willamina and Grand Ronde.
+The Willamina School District (WSD) is a school district in Yamhill County, Oregon which provides K-12 education for the communities of Willamina, Grand Ronde, and Fort Hill, as well as a piece of Sheridan.
 The district contains an elementary, middle, and high school which all reside on the same campus.

+The district covers parts of Yamhill County, and extends into a portion of Polk County and a section of Tillamook County.

 Headquarters

 The Willamina School District offices are located on-campus, along with the schools within the district.
 The district office was previously located on Adams street in Willamina, but moved to the K-12 campus in 2014.